dirkleas/miditoyz/help.md

   automatically each time you stream.
-Catalog song lists are JSON files with the format: [{"title": "Autumn Leaves", "song": "HASH"}, ...] or CSV files with a mandatory header of "title,id" -- don't forget to use comma to separate fields, and quote fields with commas in them. can be created from your collections "catalog.json".
+Catalog song lists are JSON files with the format: [{"title": "Autumn Leaves", "song": "HASH"}, ...] or CSV files with a mandatory header of "title,id" -- don't forget to use comma to separate for CSV fields, and double-quote fields with commas in them. can be created from your collections "catalog.json".
 Bookmark values are based on the sequential number of the song in the playlist or directory song list starting with 1.
 We do the right thing if you specify a bookmark number that's too big or small or your play different music than last time.
 Your command line options are remembered between streaming sessions, so subsequent streamings pick up from the last song played.

 Options:
   --music TEXT              MIDI song file, directory full of music, or
                             catalog list to stream.
 A catalog list is a JSON file containing list of song titles and "hashes" with the format: [{"title": "Autumn Leaves",
-                            "song": "hash.mid"}, ...].  [default:
+                            "song": "hash.mid"}, ...] or a CSV file with a manditory header "title,id".  [default:
                             /tmp/foo.csv]
   --bookmark INTEGER        Bookmark for last song played assuming you don't
-                            pick different music.  [default: 9] --device TEXT             MIDI device to stream to (e.g. "Clavinova Port 1" for USB, "Network Clavinova for WIFI, etc.))
+                            pick different music.  [default: 11] --device TEXT             MIDI device to stream to (e.g. "Clavinova Port 1" for USB, "Network Clavinova for WIFI, etc.))
                             [default: Clavinova Port 1]